namleasia/publish-multiple-selected-youtube-videos/README.md

 It should work as of 2023-05-12.

-Youtube allow to edit the visibile of multiple videos at once after draft videos changed to private (by this script).
+Youtube allow to edit the visibile of multiple videos at once after draft videos marked as private (by this script).